 Welcome to Nursing and Midwifery at Western Health.We are proud of the terrific teamwork that exists within Western Health and the care that we provide to our patients, which is underpinned by the Western Health values: Compassion, Accountability, Respect, Excellence and Safety.A number of our nurses and midwives have been recognised at state and national levels for their excellence in care and focus on meeting our patients' needs.
 We celebrate and applaud their achievements and commitment.We value and acknowledge the vital role our nursing and midwifery staff play in responding to needs of our culturally diverse community, as we strive to continually develop our nursing practice and develop innovative models of care.

-Western Health has three acute facilities, Western Hospital Footscray, Sunshine Hospital and Williamstown Hospital; Sunbury Day Hospital; and Hazeldean Transition Care.
+Western Health has three acute facilities, Footscray Hospital, Sunshine Hospital and Williamstown Hospital; Sunbury Day Hospital; and Hazeldean Transition Care.
 This provides our staff with wonderful opportunities to work at more than one campus and gain experience, skills and expertise in more than one specialty or area of nursing, in addition to offering career pathways that can be tailored to an individual's needs.

-Sunshine Hospital is a teaching hospital in Melbourne's outer-West with approximately 300 beds.
-Already renowned for its comprehensive range of services including women's and children's services, surgical, medical, aged care and rehabilitation services, Sunshine Hospital's emergency department, incorporating a paediatric service, is one of the busiest general emergency departments in the state.
+Sunshine Hospital is a teaching hospital in Melbourne's outer-West with approximately 500 beds.
+Already renowned for its comprehensive range of services including women's and children's services, intensive and coronary care, surgical, medical, aged care and rehabilitation services, Sunshine Hospital's emergency department, incorporating a paediatric service, is one of the busiest general emergency departments in the state.

-Western Hospital Footscray is an acute teaching hospital with approximately 300 beds and provides the majority of acute elective and emergency services for Western Health.
+Footscray Hospital is an acute teaching hospital with approximately 300 beds and provides the majority of acute elective and emergency services for Western Health.

 Patients are provided with a range of inpatient and outpatient services including acute general medical and surgical, intensive and coronary care, sub-specialty medicine and surgical services, and relevant clinical support.
 Research is conducted at the hospital that covers a range of medical, surgical and specialty areas.
 Western Health maintains strong partnerships with a number of lead universities including University of Melbourne, La Trobe, Monash, RMIT and Victoria University for medical, nursing and midwifery, and allied health training.